Jip-Hop/sedunlocksrv-pba/README.md

 6. After unlock:
    - Use `Boot` for fast warm handoff via `kexec`
    - Use `Reboot` for a full hardware/firmware restart path
+   - If you unlocked from SSH or the local console but want to boot from the web UI, enter the displayed 4-digit boot code in the web UI within 15 minutes

 ## Boot Flow (Locked OPAL -> kexec)